restic/restic.github.io/_posts/2015-09-12-restic-foundation1-cdc.md

 A chunk boundary therefore depends only on the last 64 bytes before the boundary, in other words the end of a chunk depends on the last 64 bytes of a chunk.
+This especially means that chunks are variable-sized, within reasonable limits.

 Returning to our earlier example, if a user creates a backup of a file and then inserts bytes at the beginning of the file, restic will find the same chunk boundary for the first chunk during the second run.
 The content of this first chunk will have changed (due to the additional bytes), but any subsequent chunk will remain identical thanks to the content-defined chunk boundaries.

-Let's say our file consists of 4MiB data, and restic detects the following chunk boundaries, where "offset" is the byte offset of the last byte of the sliding
+Let's say our file consists of 4MiB of data, and restic detects the following chunk boundaries, where "offset" is the byte offset of the last byte of the sliding window:
-window:

 | Offset | Fingerprint|
 |-------:|-----------:|